chrismarget/raspbian-appliance/README.md

 Tooling for building Raspberry Pi appliances based on Raspbian

 ## What?
 This a minimal set of software to turn a Raspbian image file into an SD card prepped for a particular purpose (an appliance) on Mac OSX.
+Thus far tested only with 2018-03-13-raspbian-stretch.

 ## Why?
 First, Raspbian makes some unfortunate assumptions like:
-- The root filesystem is going to be the last one on the SD card, and it should be immediately stretched to fill the entire disk on first boot.
+- The root filesystem is going to occupy the last partition on the SD card, and that partition should immediately be stretched to fill the entire disk on first boot.
 - Any customization the end user might be interested in doing will be accomplished manually either via SSH or with a monitor and keyboard.

 Second, it's not very easy to interact with the SD card's root filesystem from a MacBook.
 The only filesystem we can touch is `/boot`, and there's not much you can do from there.
-There are ext4 drivers that make this possible, but I'm trying to make this easy to consume.
+There are ext4 drivers that make it possible to modify `/`, but the toolchain quickly spirals out of control and I'm trying to make this easy to consume.

 Third, I want to make appliance images that start with the trusted (for some meanings of that term) Raspbian image, rather than delivering (and requiring end users to trust) a large binary image that I might produce.